OpenChemistry/tomviz/STYLE.md

     * // A comment
     * \# Python comment

+* Use 2 spaces when indenting C++ code, 4 spaces for Python code.

+* Do not indent inside namespaces, e.g.,

+        namespace tomviz
+        {
+        void foo();

 * Curly braces marking the start and end of a code block should be on separate lines and aligned vertically with the statement preceding the block, e.g.,